Serious Allergic Reactions (Anaphylaxis)

 Article Translations: (Spanish)

-Anaphylaxis isn't common, but some kids with allergies are more at risk for it.
-So if your child has allergies, it's important to know about it and be prepared.
+Anaphylaxis isn't common, but if your child has allergies (especially to insect stings, foods, or certain medicines), it's important to know about it and be prepared.

 As with other allergies, anaphylaxis can trigger symptoms in any of these four body systems: